peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public string ToJSONString();

-Converts this object to a string in JavaScript Object Notation (JSON) ormat, using the specified options to control the encoding process.
-See he overload to JSONString taking a JSONOptions argument.If the CBOR object contains CBOR maps, or is a CBOR map itself, the eys to the map are written out to the JSON string in an undefined rder.
+Converts this object to a string in JavaScript Object Notation (JSON) format, using the specified options to control the encoding process.
+See the overload to JSONString taking a JSONOptions argument.If the CBOR object contains CBOR maps, or is a CBOR map itself, the eys to the map are written out to the JSON string in an undefined rder.
 The example code given in**PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)**can be used to write out certain keys of a CBOR map in a given order to JSON string.

 <b>Return Value:</b>